erland/erlandplugins/CustomBrowse/trunk/README.txt

                          is defined in the menudata element.

 menulinks = Defines the type of navigation links that should be available in the web interface.
-            Currently the only allowed value is "alpha".
-If this element exist for a menytype=sql the SQL statement must contain a third column that contains the navigation letter for each row.
+            Currently the only allowed value is "alpha" and "number".
+Not specifying this element is the same as setting it to "number"

+            number = Standard positional navigation using numeric buttons on SqueezeBox and page number links in web interface.

-            The menulinks element also affects the SqueezeBox navigation in the way that this will enable navigation by letters using numeric buttons, without a menulinks element the SqueezeBox navigation will be done using positional navigation using numeric buttons.
+            alpha = If this element exist for a menytype=sql the SQL statement must contain a third column that contains the navigation letter for each row.
+The menulinks element also affects the SqueezeBox navigation in the way that this will enable navigation by letters using numeric buttons.

 menuurl = Defines the url that shall be used as link in web interface for menus with
           menutype=mode.